fltk/fltk/fluid/README_fl.txt

 so "#define" is written as '{\#define}`.

-The characters ‘{‘ and ‘}’ are also escaped with a '\' unless every opening ‘{‘ in the word is matched with a closing ‘}’.
+The characters ‘{‘ and ‘}’ are also escaped with a '\' unless every opening ‘{‘ in the Word is matched with a closing ‘}’.

 Note: line endings are copied verbatim and become significant within a Word.